Triggers

 Note: trigger conditions generally do not monitor a field change, but simply check if the trigger condition is fulfilled.
 For example, if you wish to sync only closed won opportunities from Salesforce into your ERP system, setting the following trigger condition will cause every update made to the opportunity when its in Closed Won state be picked up by the recipe.
 This is as opposed to having the recipe pick up the opportunity only when its status is marked closed won for the first time.

-To add a trigger condition, check the Trigger IF checkbox.
+To add a trigger condition, select the Set trigger condition toggle.
 The trigger datatree will appear, displaying the variables that can be used to formulate the trigger condition.

 Define the trigger condition.
 For more information on the available conditions you can use, refer to the IF condition article.
 The following ensures that only Salesforce accounts with a Warm rating value will be picked up by the trigger.
 Values are case sensitive and should be exact.